NINAnor/snowmobile_analyzer/cloud_analysis/README.md

 `--entry-point trigger_audio_analysis`: Specifies that the function to execute is named trigger_audio_analysis within your source code.

 `--source .`: Specifies that the source code that should be deployed is in the current directory.

+## USEFUL POINTS

+- It is possible to create a **signed URL** which can be included in the output email and that allow the end user to download the file even though he / she does not have credentials to access the Google Cloud Bucket
+- In the `config.json` file of the audio recorder, add **project_id** as the location so that the folder created has the name of the location.
+When sending the email, it is then possible to infer **where** the detections have been made.